justanotherfoundry/freemix-glyphsapp/README.md

 ### Remove Backup Layers

-Removes all backup layers (i.e. those created using the "Copy" button) from the font.
+Removes all backup layers (i.e. those created using the "Copy" button) from the selected glyphs.

+### Round Kerning

+Rounds the kerning values to full integer numbers.

+In addition, values smaller than MIN_VALUE are erased.

+### Select Inaccessible Glyphs

+Run this macro while in the Font View.

+The macro selects all glyphs that
+- export
+- do not have a Unicode value and
+- are not covered by any OT feature

+i.e. are not accessible in the final font.

+These glyphs can usually be excluded from the final exported OTF font.

 ### Symmetrify